toddcircle/Bluefin-OS-Desktop-setup-script/README.md

   More useable this way.

 - **Adds missing apps**
-  Installs gedit and Brave Browser as a flatpak
-  Adds calculator, boxbuddy, gedit and brave to the dock
+  Installs gedit, Brave Browser and Boxbuddy as a flatpak Adds calculator, boxbuddy, gedit and brave to the dock

 - **Redirects wallpapers folder to backgrounds**